Dance of Stillness

 Born in Manila and now based in Melbourne, she integrates her long-time practice of Qigong and Raja yoga meditation with somatic and dance practices, bringing their meditative and poetic resonances into her movement expression.

 In Melbourne, her most influential dance mentors are Helen Herbertson and Katrina Rank.
-She is part of Katrina Rank's Fine Lines Dance group.
+She has performed with Katrina Rank's Fine Lines Dance group.

-She also has a two-decade practice of meditation, and continuing, teaching it for individuals and groups.
+She also has a two-decade practice of meditation, which she integrates in her dance practice and expressive arts therapy sessions.

 Research and Writing

-After more than ten years in the academe, Rina has presented her research work at the Congress on Research in Dance in New York, Performance Studies International, University of the Philippines, and University of Melbourne.
+After more than ten years in the academe, Rina has presented her research work at the Congress on Research in Dance in New York, Performance Studies International, University of the Philippines, University of Melbourne, and Dance Research Australia.

 A widely published author, her essays on culture and dance have appeared in Curator Magazine, GMA News online, Rappler; while her academic essays have been published in Kritika Kultura, Philippine Humanities Review, Diliman Review, Peace Review: Journal of Social Justice, Research in Dance Education, to mention a few.
 She has served as cultural editor for the Philippine Collegian.
 She has done writing jobs for Coca-Cola, Petron and the Cultural Centre of the Philippines.